R.C. Mechelen: History

+In total, the club won 24 Trophies between 1964 and 1994: 15 Belgian Championships and 9 Belgian Cups.
+Maes Pils also reached the final of the Korać Cup in 1973 where they were beaten by Italian side Pallacanestro Cantù.

 R.C.
 Mechelen folded and merged with Sobabee to create Racing Basket Antwerpen, in 1995.
 Until it was dissolved, the club's senior team was the most successful Belgian basketball club, after having won a total of 15 Belgian national championships, 9 Belgian Cups, and 5 Belgian SuperCups.

 Arena

 R.C.
 Mechelen played its home games in Mechelen, at the Winketkaai arena.